suchard-group/approximate_substitution_gradient_supplement/piBUSS/README.md

 source(piBUSS/src/simulate_and_summarize.R)
 source(piBUSS/src/compute_pppvals.R)
 ```
-Note that the simulation step, while impressively fast for the number of genomes being simulated, takes some time.
+Note that the simulation and summarization step (even though piBUSS is impressively fast for the number of genomes being simulated) takes some time.

+Temporary files, named `sequences.fasta` and `tmp_pibuss.xml` will be generated in the top level of `approximate_substitution_gradient_supplement` and may be deleted afterwards.